UnitTestBot/klogic/README.md

 Also, relational languages in general and klogic in particular are well-suited for solving constraint satisfaction problems.
-Constraint satisfaction problems involve finding a solution that satisfies a set of constraints or conditions.
-These constraints can be mathematical equations, logical constraints, or any other type of restrictions.
+Constraint satisfaction problems involve finding a solution that satisfies a set of constraints or conditions (can be logical, or any other type of restrictions).
 The logical nature and backtracking capabilities of relational languages make them particularly effective for expressing and solving constraint problems.
 They can automatically search for solutions by exploring possible combinations of values that satisfy the constraints, making them useful in areas like scheduling, planning, and optimization.